akmalfaditya/Bootcamp/Practice/Web Development/Basic MVC/README.md

 # Student Management MVC Application

-## Overview

-Welcome to the Student Management System - a comprehensive web application built with ASP.NET Core MVC that demonstrates the power and elegance of the Model-View-Controller architectural pattern.
-This project serves as both a functional student information system and an educational resource for understanding modern web development practices.

-## 📚 Step-by-Step Tutorial: Build This Project From Scratch
+## Step-by-Step Tutorial: Build This Project From Scratch

 This comprehensive tutorial will guide you through creating the entire Student Management MVC application from the ground up.
 Perfect for learning ASP.NET Core MVC!